Preferences: Images

 -

-Images have been saved with inaccurate image scaling.
+Images have been saved with inaccurate image scaling that needs to be corrected.

 Enable resampling quality bias: This is an advanced feature that we recommend keeping disabled (unchecked) for the most part.
 Our Technical Services staff may recommend enabling it to increase the quality of image-data display.
 Enabling resampling quality bias, however, will decrease the speed of image loading.